apache/airflow/docs/apache-airflow-providers-google/operators/cloud/mlengine.rst

 You can use :ref:`Jinja templating <concepts:jinja-templating>` with the ``project_id`` and ``model`` fields to dynamically determine their values.
 The result are saved to :ref:`XCom <concepts:xcom>`, allowing them to be used by other operators.
-In this case, the :class:`~airflow.providers.standard.core.operators.bash.BashOperator` is used to print the model information.
+In this case, the :class:`~airflow.providers.standard.operators.bash.BashOperator` is used to print the model information.

 .. exampleinclude:: /../../tests/system/providers/google/cloud/ml_engine/example_mlengine.py
     :language: python